10 Biggest PR Fails & Disasters in 2024 (So Far) | Tesla, Diddy

 Nicole Harris

 Nicole Harris is the Founder and CEO of Solv Communications, a leading Reputation Management and PR agency in the Prairies.
 As a former network television news anchor and reporter, Nicole has gained deep insight into the power of earning trust through strategic communication.
-Over her 15-year career in the media she has covered some of the most high- profile risk management stories including cyber breaches at Fortune 500 companies, product recalls, workplace violence and everything in between.
+Over her 15-year career in the media she has covered some of the most high-profile risk management stories including cyber breaches at Fortune 500 companies, product recalls, workplace violence and everything in between.
 Nicole and her team’s extensive industry knowledge and strategic guidance will help you focus on what is in your control to mitigate risk and minimize damage to your reputation.
 It’s all about prioritizing strategic planning to spot an issue, effectively manage it, and develop action plans to safely steer you through any situation before it damages your reputation.
-Nicole has developed and delivered bespoke reputation management, strategic, and media training for senior executives, board members, politicians, and celebrities.
+Nicole has developed and delivered bespoke reputation management strategies and media training for senior executives, board members, politicians, and celebrities.